Chronic Stress Explained: Key Symptoms, Underlying Causes, and Practical Treatments

 No, but they are closely related and can co-occur.
 When you experience prolonged stress, your body releases stress hormones that promote symptoms of anxiety.
 People with stress can develop anxiety.
 They also share a few similar symptoms, like fatigue, irritability, and insomnia.

-• cognitive behavioral therapy, which helps identify and challenge negative thoughts to develop coping skills, and dialectical behavior therapy, which teaches you how to regulate your emotions and practice mindfulness.
+• Cognitive Behavioural Therapy, which helps identify and challenge negative thoughts to develop coping skills, and Dialectic Behaviour Therapy, which teaches you how to regulate your emotions and practice mindfulness.

 • Relaxation therapy includes techniques like meditation, yoga, and muscle relaxation.

-3. What are the Recognizing Signs of Chronic Stress?
+What are the Recognising Signs of Chronic Stress?

-Several physical, emotional, behavioral, and psychological signs can help you identify chronic stress.
+Several physical, emotional, behavioural, and psychological signs can help you identify chronic stress:

 • Physical signs - exhaustion, headaches, muscle tension, weight change.